 Qualifications, Education, Training, & Experience:

-Location: Inside.
 Regularly exposed to the risk of blood borne disease and other infectious diseases.
-Contact with patients under a wide variety of circumstances.
+Contact with patients under a wide variety of circumstances, including their home environment.
 May be exposed to/occasionally exposed to patient elements, i.e., accidents, injuries, and illnesses.
 Subject to varying and unpredictable situations; potentially violent or angry patients and families; emergencies and crisis situations.
 Occasionally subjected to irregular hours/shifts.
 Frequently required to function competently with multiple demands and tasks.
+Maybe exposed to environmental hazards in patient homes.
 May be exposed to noxious and potentially hazardous fumes.